Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

 4. Log in to your webshop's admin panel, and the module will install automatically.
 There are no seperate sql files needed.
 5. Installation is now complete.
+6. By default DPU is disabled.
+Go to configuration=>Dynamic Price Updater set de status to true to enable DPU

 NOTE: If you have an earlier version of Updater installed please remove the files first